-If you or someone you love has been exposed to lead in Pennsylvania, nearby New Jersey, or elsewhere in the Northeast, you should go to a doctor or the Department of Health in your community and be tested and have your children tested for lead poisoning.
+If you or someone you love has been exposed to lead in Pennsylvania, New Jersey, or New York, you should go to a doctor or the Department of Health in your community to be tested and have your children tested for lead poisoning.
 The test is a simple and inexpensive blood test and may be critical to preventing further exposure of you or your child to the effects of lead paint especially if it is in your home.
-If you find that you or your child has high lead levels in the blood and symptoms such as those described above you should pursue medical attention and then contact a Pennsylvania and New Jersey lawyer at the Locks Law Firm.
-A lead poisoning attorney from the Locks Law Firm will help you build a case against those responsible and aggressively pursue your rights in court.
+If you find that you or your child has high lead levels in the blood and symptoms such as those described above, you should pursue medical attention and then contact a Pennsylvania, New Jersey or New York lawyer at the Locks Law Firm.
+A lead poisoning attorney from the Locks Law Firm can help you file a case against those responsible and aggressively pursue your rights in court.

 Sources of Lead Poisoning

 Because lead is a soft, heavy, malleable metal that has many uses, it has been actively mined for centuries.
 Lead has found its way into a variety of consumer products over time.
 Though the law now strictly limits its use, it continues to be found in many older houses and buildings as well as in toys, dishes and pottery imported from foreign countries and sold in our stores.
 When another party's negligence leads to lead poisoning, an experienced attorney can assist victims on a contingent fee basis to seek full justice and compensation for the injuries that they have suffered.